-- > If secure messaging consultations are offered, how will these be charged for, as they may involve multiple exchanges over a period? - > If a patient has a phone/video/in-person consultation, what is a reasonable number of follow-up/clarification queries before another, new consultation is needed? - > If a patient sends a lengthy communication outlining a new issue, what should be the response? - > When a telehealth consultation ends with the patient being asked to come in to the clinic for an in-person consultation, should both consultations attract a charge? - > How will the patient make their payment if they are accustomed to coming in to the clinic and do not have access to online banking?
+- > If secure messaging consultations are offered, how will these be charged for, as they may involve multiple exchanges over a period?
+If a patient has a phone/video/in-person consultation, what is a reasonable - If a patient has a phone/video/in-person consultation, what is a reasonable number of follow-up/clarification queries before another, new consultation is needed? - > If a patient sends a lengthy communication outlining a new issue, what should be the response? - > When a telehealth consultation ends with the patient being asked to come in to the clinic for an in-person consultation, should both consultations attract a charge? - > How will the patient make their payment if they are accustomed to coming in to the clinic and do not have access to online banking?